lgtm-migrator/fetch/README.md

 ### Do Not Repeat Yourself

-Since function composition satisfies associativity property, you could always split the above function into mutliple parts.
+Since function composition satisfies the associativity law, you could always split the above function into mutliple parts.

 You may like to define a global pattern like